6 minute read

 June 4, 2018

 Last Updated: September 21, 2022

 Digital technology has made its presence felt in virtually every corner of our lives.
 We conduct more of our daily tasks and leisure activities online than we ever have done before – an average of 6.9 hours per day is now spent engaging with digital content in the UK – but many predict that soon it won’t just be via our smartphones that we get our fix.

 Forward-thinking businesses are looking to integrate the latest digital technologies into ‘real-life’ spaces, and the plan is that we won’t have to be constantly attached to our phones to experience it.
 It’s early days, but of course it’ll all be powered by data.

-Here’s a closer look at some of the different ways companies are merging digital and real-life spaces to create some truly unique customer experiences.
+Here’s a closer look at some of the different ways companies are merging digital and real-life spaces to create some truly unique customer experiences and CRM strategies.